 Executive Director, Rural America Initiatives

 RAI’s Head Start programs began in 1991, in trailer modular buildings intended to last 10-12 years.
-These buildings have now exceeded their intended lifespan by a dozen years.
+These buildings exceeded their intended lifespan by a dozen years.

 We serve more Head Start families than ever before.
-Our increased capacity makes it necessary to rent additional space at a cost of thousands of dollars per year.
-The modular buildings are energy inefficient and utility bills for our three sites are shockingly high.
+Our increased capacity made it necessary to rent additional space at a cost of thousands of dollars per year.
+The modular buildings were energy inefficient and utility bills for our three sites were shockingly high.

-Rapid City's population continues to grow, with the rate of growth for the Native population more than double that of the non-Native population.
-We anticipate that the demand for our services will only increase.
+As Rapid City's population continues to grow, with the rate of growth for the Native population more than double that of the non-Native population, the demand for our services only increases.

-Our research indicates that in order to best meet our current responsibilities, accommodate anticipated growth, serve the expanding needs of our community, and protect our Head Start accreditation, a new facility is required.
+Our research indicated that in order to best meet our current responsibilities, accommodate anticipated growth, serve the expanding needs of our community, and protect our Head Start accreditation, a new facility was required.

 RAI has been the most effective service provider for Rapid City's neediest families for almost thirty years.
-In our years of service we have been project-focused and until now have not had a need to develop a network of financial support.
+In our years of service we have been project-focused and until the new building capital campaign now had not had a need to develop a network of financial support.

 Only 1% of our funding comes from local sources (through United Way of the Black Hills).